redicides/Eris/documentation/Production.md

 ## Database Updates

 In the event that I push an update that requires migrating data to a newer format, or pushing a new schema to the database, you'll need to know how to do this.

-Before you do anything though, you need to make sure the database service (postgresql-charmie) is running without problems.
+Before you do anything though, you need to make sure the database service (postgresql-charmie) is running without problems, and that `DATABASE_URL` is defined in your `.env` file.

 ### Migrating Data